Bitcoin Cheques and Bitcoin Banks are needed infrastructure to make Bitcoin as payment available to everybody

 A payment process will follow these steps:

 - When the customer clicks the payment link, the Banking App plugin starts the payment process.
-The plugin will send a request to the Bitcoin Bank telling he want to make a payment to the merchant.
+The plugin will send a request to the Bitcoin Bank telling him he wants to make a payment to the merchant.

 - If the customer has enough Bitcoins in his bank account, the bank will respond with the Bitcoin Cheque holding the amount of money for the payment.